$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Critical densities

-The growth mechanism is, of course, quite different from the one encountered for critical and supercritical models (finding an infection somewhere on the side and relying on quasi-stable directions to make sure that the sides expand to fill the corners as well).
+The growth mechanism is, of course, quite different from the one encountered for critical and supercritical models (finding an infection somewhere on the side of a droplet and relying on quasi-stable directions to make sure that the sides expand to fill the corners as well).
 Our strategy is to infect sites one by one by inspecting an area of size $\Omega(L)$ to have sufficiently small probability that the site remains uninfected in that zone.
-We can then use the union bound to infect a half-row at an edge of the droplet and either on its left and right, so that an entire row is formed.
+We can then use the union bound to infect a new row on one side of the droplet.
 We use this procedure to make the droplet grow, making sure that each side grows linearly, so that we can finally sum the probabilities using the decay provided by the definition of critical densities.

-The next lemma roughly tells us that once a set of directions is fixed as in Corollary~\ref{cor:topo}, a large infected droplet is highly likely to grow to infect the cone it is inscribed in if given a sufficiently high (compared to the critical densities) additional density of infections.
-For the sake of simplicity we assume all directions to be rational but this hypothesis is not necessary. \begin{lem} Let $n>2$ and let $(u_i)_0^{n+1}$ be directions such that and $u_1+\pi=u_n<u_{n+1}<u_0<u_1$.
+The next lemma roughly tells us that once a set of directions is fixed as in Corollary~\ref{cor:topo}, a large infected droplet is highly likely to grow to infect the cone it is inscribed in if given a sufficiently high (compared to the critical densities) additional density of infections. \begin{lem} Let $n>2$ and let $(u_i)_0^{n+1}$ be directions such that and $u_1+\pi=u_n<u_{n+1}<u_0<u_1$.
 Fix $C$ large enough depending on the directions.
-Let $q>\max d_{u_{i-1}}^{u_i-u_{i-1}}$ and $\delta>0$.
-Then for $L$ large enough and for any $\Lambda>CL$
+Let $q>\max d_{u_{i-1}}^{u_i-u_{i-1}}$ for all $1\le i\le n+1$ and let $\delta>0$.
+Then for $L$ large enough and for any $\Lambda\ge CL$